 - 1. Loosen the rear axle nut A - 2.
-Loosen the lock nut B on both right and left side. - 3.
-Turn the adjusting bolts © counter-clockwise to decrease slack in the chain, or clockwise to increase slack. - 4.
-Align the marks 1 in Fig. 1 of the adjusting plate with the same reference marks 2 on both sides of the swing-arm. - 5.
-Tighten the axle nut (A) to 85ft-lbs.
+Loosen the lock nut Bon both right and left side. - 3.
+Turn the adjusting bolts counter-clockwise to decrease slack in the chain, or clockwise to increase slack. - 4.
+Make sure the gap between the adjusting plate and swing arm are the same on both left and right sides. - 5.
+Tighten the axle nut A to 85ft-lbs.
 (115 Nm) - 6.
 Re-check chain slack and readjust if necessary.